-GS1 is a non-profit organization that develops and sets international standards for supply chain data across many different industries.
+GS1, also known as Global Standards One is a non-profit organization that develops and sets international standards for supply chain data across many different industries.
 When you see a barcode, whether on a box of cereal at a grocery store or on an ultrasound machine in a hospital, there is a very good chance it is formatted according to GS1 standards.

 GTIN, or Global Trade Item Number, is a globally unique identification key maintained by the GS1 organization and has applications in various industries.
-Partly because it is already widely in use across the healthcare industry, the GTIN is one of three standards allowed by FDA to be used as the Device Identifier (DI) portion of a UDI.
+Because it is already widely in use across the healthcare industry, the GTIN is one of three standards allowed by FDA to be used as the Device Identifier (DI) portion of a UDI.

 Using GTINs as DIs allows device labelers to connect their UDI data records to a global network of product information.
 The GDSN (Global Data Synchronization Network) is used by trading partners throughout the healthcare industry (including manufacturers, distributors and hospital networks) to exchange product data in a standard format.
 By sharing UDI data with a GDSN-certified data pool, medical device labelers can ensure that the data submitted to FDA is made available at the same time to their trading partners.

-Please note: While using GTIN as your primary DI is the first step toward the exchange of product data through the GDSN, merely using GTIN does not mean your data is in the GDSN.
+Please note: Althugh using GTIN as your primary DI is the first step toward the exchange of product data through the GDSN, merely using GTIN does not mean your data is in the GDSN.
 Product data must be placed into a GDSN-certified data pool.

 In addition to simplifying the exchange of device product data for the U.S. market, an investment in the GDSN standard will allow device labelers to leverage their previous UDI compliance efforts to meet upcoming initiatives.
-These mandates of regulatory authorities outside the U.S. will likely include UDI in the EU and UK eProcurement.
+These mandates of regulatory authorities outside of the U.S. will likely include UDI in the EU and UK eProcurement.

 Do you have thoughts or questions about the link between UDI and GDSN?
 Share it with us!
 We want to hear from you!